joaovitor32/node-solid-crud/README.md

 - **`POST / users`**: The route must receive the fields `name`, `email` and`userPassword` in the body of the request in order to register a new user.

 - **`GET / :id`**: The route must receive id in the body of the request in order to find a  user.

+- **`DELETE / :id`**: The route must receive id in the body of the request in order to delete a  user.